NoahR02/learn-odin/src/control_flow_statements/switch_statement.md

 ## Partial Switch Statements for Enums and Unions
 Partial switch statements cover a partial amount of cases.
-When we use a switch statement on an enum value we must make a case for every possible enum value.
+When we use a switch statement on an enum value, we must make a case for every possible enum value.
 Partial switch statements let us get around that.

 ```cpp